BradleyCodeU/bradleycodeu.github.io/_gdad/arrays/arraySearch/instructions.md

 In your HTML file, create...
   - an h1 with the id "introTextHeading" and says something like "Welcome to Mo's Popular Movie Search"
   - a text input box with the id "textBox"
-  - a button that says "Search"
+  - a button that says "SEARCH"
   - a div with the id "resultsBox" and inside of the div:
     - an empty unordered list with the id "resultsUL"